engeir/stowfiles/INSTALLED-linux.md

-i metafont: A system for specifying fonts i metafont.x86_64-linux: x86_64-linux files of metafont i metalogo: Extended TeX logo macros i mfware: Supporting tools for use with Metafont i mfware.x86_64-linux: x86_64-linux files of mfware i mhchem: Typeset chemical formulae/equations and H and P statements
+i metafont: A system for specifying fonts i metafont.x86_64-linux: x86_64-linux files of metafont i metalogo: Extended TeX logo macros i mfirstuc: Uppercase the first letter of a word i mfware: Supporting tools for use with Metafont i mfware.x86_64-linux: x86_64-linux files of mfware i mhchem: Typeset chemical formulae/equations and H and P statements